The 20 Best Hereditary Hyperekplexia Doctors in France

 Bron, FR

-Bastien Joubert practices in Bron, France.
+Bastien Joubert practices practicing medicine in Bron, France.
 Mr. Joubert is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Encephalitis, Isaacs' Syndrome, Continuous Muscle Fiber Activity Hereditary, and Acute Cerebellar Ataxia.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Encephalitis, Continuous Muscle Fiber Activity Hereditary, Isaacs' Syndrome, and Acute Cerebellar Ataxia.

 Advanced in Hereditary Hyperekplexia